I’m a web usability advocate, university professor, writer and motorcyclist.

 Reporters often contact me with questions about Twitter, social media, internet technologies.
 I’ve archived some of these references.

 Bachelor of Arts, journalism, University of Georgia; Master of Science, agricultural economics, Virginia Tech.
-PhD?
-Maybe – being in an academic environment rubs off.
-However, my roots in applied theory run deep.
+My roots in applied theory run deep.

-my tester SO (permanent fiance) husband Mike and our dog, Katie, and cat, Rocko … and four five bikes and a scooter. :)
+SO (permanent fiance) husband Mike and our dog, Katie, and cat, Rocko … and four five bikes and a two scooters. :)

 Impact of social media (blogs, wikis, Facebook, Twitter, etc) on participatory journalism, politics and social networks; convergence of digital and analog communication technologies, including e-voting; motorcycles, especially BMW and Ducati (and now Honda TransAlps); Cairn terriers; horses; science fiction books and movies; mysteries; public policy; gardening (but nothing like Howard Rheingold!).